Solidie/solidie/readme.txt

 * New: Contributors content deletion setting added
 * New: Decimal point support in pricing fields
 * New: Dashboard link in order details page
+* New: Content type label edit field added
+* New: Back buttong in single content page
 * Fix: User deletion throws error
 * Fix: Variation remains enabled after plan deleted from content settings
 * Fix: Invalid extra pagination count in inventory and some other place